 Pain Management For Sleep

 One of the biggest challenges with chronic pain is getting deep quality sleep.
-And just like the chronic pain and chronic stress cycle it can be a vicious cycle.
+And just like the chronic pain and chronic stress cycle, it can be a vicious cycle.
 Chronic pain can make it difficult to get good quality sleep.
-Lack of sleep, fatigue and exhaustion increases pain.
+Lack of sleep, fatigue, and exhaustion increases pain.
 But again like mentioned above muscle relaxation techniques are a key part of sleep programs.
-It is a key component of my Sleep Therapy Program which includes tols and techniques that will improve sleep and can help reduce pain.
+It is a key component of my Sleep Therapy Program which includes tools and techniques that will improve sleep and can help reduce pain.

 Pain Management With Holistic Aids

-We are so lucky today to have access to so many diferent types of therapeutic approaches, natural alternatives that can help in pain management.
+We are so lucky today to have access to so many different types of therapeutic approaches, natural alternatives that can help in pain management.

-For structural and muscle problems there are osteopaths, physiotherapists, body workers, rolfing…my favourite is bowen.
-In many ways it is extremely gentle but very effective especially for those with complex or more serious conditions.
+For structural and muscle problems there are osteopaths, physiotherapists, body workers, rolfing…my favorite is Bowen.
+In many ways, it is extremely gentle but very effective especially for those with complex or more serious conditions.

-Also ensuring you don’t consume processed foods that increase inflammation such as sugar, artifical sweetners and fatty foods
+Also ensuring you don’t consume processed foods that increase inflammation such as sugar, artificial sweeteners, and fatty foods